 Let’s eat, drink and be merry.
 Join in for amazing feasts and drinks at this event.
 They will have a number of fun activities to help you get into the new year spirit.
 Entertainment on offer includes dragon dances, kung fu shows, live music, a flea market and traditional Chinese delicacies.

-Chinese New Year Festival 2019 at Nan Hua Temple
+Chinese New Year Festival 2020 At Nan Hua Temple

 Where: Nan Hua Temple, 27 Nan Hua Road, Cultura Park, Bronkhorstspruit, Gauteng.

-Make sure you join in at the Nan Hua Temple for this spectacular Chinese New Year celebrations.
+Visit the Nan Hua Temple for this spectacular Chinese New Year celebration.
 They will be hosting a series of traditional events that can be enjoyed by all.
-Other than all the fun and exciting ceremonies during the day, you can explore the temple and taking in all the stunning architecture, surroundings, and peace.
+Other than all the fun and exciting ceremonies during the day, you can explore the temple and take in all the stunning architecture, surroundings and peace.